 - Cheesy Tuscan Chicken – Once chicken is done cooking, sprinkle 1 cup mozzarella and 1/4 cup parmesan cheese.
 Replace the lid to the crock pot for 5-10 minutes to let the cheese melt.

-- Tuscan Chicken Pasta – Mix with 4 oz cream cheese and 1 cup heavy cream after cooking, then toss with 16 oz cooked pasta.
+- Tuscan Chicken Pasta – Mix with 4 oz cream cheese and 1 cup heavy cream after cooking, then toss with 16 oz cooked penne, linguine, spaghetti, or egg noodles.

 - Crock Pot Tuscan Pot Roast – See this recipe for a delicious beef variation!

 This dish is packed with chicken and lots of veggies, so it really is an all in one kind of meal.
-You can either serve the chicken breasts whole with a scoop of the veggies, or you can shred the chicken and mix it in with the vegetables.
+You can either serve the chicken breasts whole with a scoop of the veggies in a bowl, or you can shred the chicken and mix it in with the vegetables.
 Both are delicious, and it is just a matter of preference on how you like it!

 What to serve with Tuscan Chicken